OElhwry/Portfolio/README.md

 ## Inspiration

 This portfolio draws design inspiration from [Brittany Chiang](https://brittanychiang.com/), whose portfolio layout and user experience really stood out to me.
-I admired her focus on subtle motion, structured typography, and minimalist design — and decided to recreate a similar layout while giving it my own style and content.
+I admired her focus on subtle motion, structured typography, and minimalist design, and decided to recreate a similar layout while giving it my own style and content.

 I’ve rewritten the components, adjusted the structure, and customized every section to reflect **my personal brand, projects, and technical stack**.
 All styling, animations, and configurations were rebuilt independently in **Next.js 14 (App Router)** with full **TypeScript** support.